openstack/ceilometer/doc/source/glossary.rst

    collector
-     Software service running on the OpenStack infrastructure monitoring notifications from other OpenStack components and meter events from the ceilometer agent and recording the results in the database.
+     Software service running on the OpenStack infrastructure monitoring notifications from other OpenStack components and samples from the ceilometer agent and recording the results in the database.

    compute agent